psf/the-invisibles/content/english/episodes/ep-9.md

 - How she approaches mentorship, and why it is part of her core values.
 - Her ideas about leading beginner-friendly sprints
 - Her future endeavors

+{{< notice "note" >}}

+This episode was recorded in March 2025.
+Tamara is still a software engineer, but no longer works at probabl.

+To find out more about what she is currently up to, check her [LinkedIn profile](http://de.linkedin.com/in/tamaraatanasoska).
+{{< /notice >}}

 ## Links from the show